ijborda/readability/README.md

 Use this [minimal readability tool](https://imarijoyborda.com/readability/) to see and check that your text is not too verbose.
 Supports unlimited text length.
 Designed for researchers and writers who have long texts.

+My motivation: As someone from the research field, it is easy to be carried away when writing scientific papers to the point that it becomes unnecessarily wordy.
+I develop this readability tool to help me check my texts and ensure that it is still readabale.
+Other readability tests online exists but most of them are not minimalist and some have text length limit.
+As a researcher who also deals with confidential data, I also have reservations on using online tools that sends our texts to third-party servers.
+Meanwhile, this readbaility tool I've developed runs purely on client side so privacy of text is ensured.

 Link to project:[https://imarijoyborda.com/readability/](https://imarijoyborda.com/readability/).

 ![Screenshot of Site - 1](assets/readme/readme-1.png)